 I came to the Diamond Approach from two directions.
-On the one hand, I was curious about myself, possibilities for expanding consciousness, and the like.
+On the one hand, I was curious about myself and exploring possibilities for expanding consciousness.
 I had the good fortune to be exposed to a number of different practices and paths, and I thought the Diamond Approach would be another path I could learn from.
-I expected to get a taste of it and move on.
-On the other hand, I was looking for a way out of certain emotional pain and a sense of being out of touch with myself and others.
-Rather quickly, I did begin learning and healing.
-For me, the real question is why I continued with the Diamond Approach.
+I expected to get a taste of it and move on, as I had with other teachings.
+At the same time, I was looking for a way out of emotional pain and a sense of being out of touch with myself and others.
+Rather quickly, I began learning and healing.
+For me however, the real question is why I continued with the Diamond Approach.
 Briefly, I found something real in it.
-It was not especially glamorous or enticing, but working with what was coming up for me, no matter what it was, and the permission to ask the questions I needed to ask spoke deeply to me.
+It was not especially glamorous or enticing, but working with whatever was coming up for me, a feeling of genuineness in the group and the teacher, and the permission to ask the questions I needed to ask spoke deeply to me.
 I feel blessed to have found this path.

 The Diamond Approach: An Introduction to the Teachings of A. H. Almaas.
 (Shambhala Publications).

 The Diamond Approach.
 In Handbook of Transpersonal Psychology.
 (Wiley-Blackwell Pub).
 With Theodore Usatynski and Zvi Ish-Shalom.

 Diamond in the Rough: An Exploration of Aliveness and Transformation in Wilderness.
 In Ecopsychology, Phenomenology, and the Environment: The Experience of Nature.
 (Springer Pub.)

 Ecopsychology, Transpersonal Psychology, and Nonduality.
 International Journal of Transpersonal Studies.